jameshughes89/cs102/src/site/getting-set/getting-set.rst

 * We are using the Oracle or OpenJDK
 * We are using IntelliJ
 * Everything must run on the lab computers
-    * Or whatever are "lab computers" these days

 I've Still Got Issues
 =====================

-* If you are unsure about:
+If you are unsure about:

 * Which processor architecture you have
 * What is a compressed folder vs. an installer
 * What about if I am using operating system X
 * etc.

-* `I am confident you can find the answers on my favourite website <https://www.google.ca/>`_
+`I am confident you can find the answers on my favourite website <https://www.google.ca/>`_